- SAP has absorbed considerably negative pushback from customers since introducing indirect access.

 This is also false.

-SAP projects are only implemented by SAP partner consulting firms.
+SAP partner consulting firms only implement SAP projects.
 I have worked with these companies for the better part of 20 years.
 I have never run into a single company that ever served as anything but a repeater of whatever SAP said.
 They have repeatedly shown no concern for their clients and may as well be the consulting arm of SAP.
 Most of them compete with how much they can show their subservience to SAP.
 Secondly, their subordination to SAP on messaging is spelled out in the partnership agreement.

 Therefore the idea that consultants and advisors are in a “quandary” is just false.
 They take the side of SAP in nearly all cases.
 In fact, we have several documented examples of SAP partner consulting companies hiding indirect access liabilities from customers. (it would have reduced their potential to make the sale, so better to keep it quiet).

 Is SAP Scrambling to Come Up With Solution to Indirect Access?